phurwicz/hover/docs/pages/tutorial/t2-bokeh-app.md

 ```

 ???+ tip "Pros & Cons"
     This embedded mode is a go-to for serving within a greater application.
-The various parameters in the command line mode are also available here, per `bokeh`'s documentation:

-    > Also note that most every command line argument for bokeh serve has a corresponding keyword argument to Server.
+    Also note that each command line argument for `bokeh serve` has a corresponding keyword argument to `Server()`.

-    >
-    > For instance, setting the `--allow-websocket-origin` command line argument is equivalent to passing `allow_websocket_origin` as a parameter.
+    For instance, `bokeh serve <args> --allow-websocket-origin=*` in the command line mirrors `Server(*args, allow_websocket_origin='*')` in Python.

-    The embedded mode can seem a bit sophisticated, but is well justified by its flexibility.
+    The embedded mode gives you the most control of your server.